n2geoff/mite/README.md

 1. Build components with `h`
 2. Render app with either `mount` or `route`

-**Both** render options return a `store` that you can use, if needed, to integrate your data into a database or share with other libraries
+**Both** render options return a `signal` that you can use, if needed, to integrate your data into a database or share with other libraries

 *That seriously reduces congnitive load!*